This blogpost has been turned into a static page on UBO registers in Europe on 30 September 2021 and will not be maintained anymore.

 Nonetheless the available registers are becoming an increasingly relevant source for investigations and due diligence.
 While I did find quite some articles on the legal side of the UBO registers in various EU member states, I have not found any (complete) overview of online access to the actual UBO registers in the EU member states.
 Therefore I went to find them for myself and meanwhile test them on usability.
 NB: along the way I’m also adding the UBO registers I find in neighbouring other European countries.

 In this blog post I detail the findings of that research.
 I will provide overall descriptions of the registers and, where available, I will provide the direct link to the online source.
 I’m still in the process of actually testing the registers to see whether an account is needed, what the fees are, what access requirements are and in which language(s) the interface and data is available.
-Therefore this page may see some updates over time.
+Therefore this page, which was originally published on 26 February 2021, will be updated over time.

 Before I go into the UBO registers in the individual EU member states, I would first like to point out the OpenOwnership project which collates UBO information from different sources.
 It has currently data from Denmark, Slovakia, the UK and Ukraine in the register.
 And all the data is downloadable as well.
 This is a brilliant initiative which – I hope – eventually would have the data from all registers collated in one database.